stephenbaek/stephenbaek.github.io/lab.md

 <img src="/assets/web-20x20.png" style="display:inline;margin: 0 0 -4px 0;"> [https://chengxinlun.github.io/](https://chengxinlun.github.io/)<br/>

 ### Bio:
-I'm an astronomy PhD student in University of Virginia.
-Previously, I have worked on many areas of astronomy, including analysis and modelling stellar and galaxy dataset from large sky surveys.
-As an astronomist, I have also received a professional training in data science and I earned master of science in data science (MSDS) degree in Spring 2022 from UVA.
-I'm currently doing research on acceleration of quantum spin dynamics numerical simulation using physics-aware neural network with Professor Stephen Baek.
+I'm an astronomy Ph.D. student at the University of Virginia.
+Previously, I have worked in many areas of astronomy, including analysis and modeling stellar and galaxy datasets from large sky surveys.
+As an astronomist, I have also received professional training in data science and I earned a master of science in data science (MSDS) degree in Spring 2022 from UVA.
+I'm currently conducting research on the acceleration of quantum spin dynamics numerical simulation using a physics-aware neural network with Professor Stephen Baek.

 [Curriculum Vitae](https://chengxinlun.github.io/files/cv.pdf)<br/>